 References:

-Salesforce Agentforce Documentation: Grounding with Related Lists– Notes dependency on page layout
+Salesforce Agentforce Documentation: Grounding with Related Lists – Emphasizes the dependency on page layout configuration for related list grounding.

-Trailhead: Ground Your Agentforce Prompts– Highlights related list setup for accurate grounding.
+Trailhead: Ground Your Agentforce Prompts – Highlights the importance of proper related list setup for accurate grounding.

-Salesforce Help: Troubleshoot Prompt Responses– Lists layout issues as a common grounding problem.
+Salesforce Help: Troubleshoot Prompt Responses – Lists missing page layout elements as a common cause of incorrect AI responses.

 Universal Containers has an active standard email prompt template that does not fully deliver on the business requirements.
 Which steps should an Agentforce Specialist take to use the content of the standard prompt email template in question and customize it to fully meet the businessrequirements?